xulihang/Barcode-Reading-Performance-Test/README.md

 * Integration using HTTP

     For mobile SDKs, we can run an HTTP server on the phone and make HTTP requests for decoding.
 The app's source code: <https://github.com/xulihang/Mobile-Barcode-SDK-Aggregator>.

+    The app can run on a simulator/emulator for a better performance.

 ## How to Use